sailex428/web-project/README.md

 # Web-project

-# This is school web-project.
-Thema: KI in Kunst.
+### This is school a web-project.
+Thema is KI in Kunst.